feranick/Pi-bot/README.md

 - ADC controller: 4 channel 16bit, ADS1115 (Op.
 Voltage: 3.3V)
 - Accelerometer: XYZ, ADXL345 (Op.
 Voltage: 3.3V)
 - Stepper motor controller: Adafruit TB6612, 1.2A DC (Op.
 Voltage: 3.3V or 5V)
+- Sensing the motor status requires a 1.5MOhm resistor to from the power motor leads to the ADS1115.
 - Sonars: 3 HC-SR04 (left, right, center, back); (Op.
 Voltage: 5V)
   Warning: the output operating voltage is 5V, while RPi accepts only up to 3.3V, so you need a voltage divider.